-Values of numRepetition for TDD are a Working Assumption, to be checked until Friday
+Values of numRepetition for TDD are a Working Assumption

-On slides 2, 4, 5 and 6: offsetIndicatorInitialization
+On slides 2, 4, 5 and 6: offsetIndicator

 FFS how to interpret offsetIndicator, e.g. whether it directly indicates an offset or whether it is an input to a function to derive an offset.